PureJoyMind/CPMGen/CPMGen/README.md

 ## Requirements

-- **.NET SDK**: Any version that supports the modern SDK-style project format (introduced in Visual Studio 2017)
+- **.NET SDK**: Currently the tool is configured to be built for `.NET` versions 8 & 9, but I'll add other versions support soon
 - **Project Format**: SDK-style `.csproj` files (the modern XML format)
 - **Operating System**: Windows, macOS, or Linux